 It’s 4pm and the eyes are starting to get a little weary.
 After all, Australian soccer (football for most of the world) fans were up at 1am-3am approximately to watch last night’s World Cup Final involving a courageous Croatian team go down to France in an epic final.
-Despite the tiredness in the Voxon office today, it did make us think a little about whether we could possibly be watching the 2022 World Cup on a Volumetric Display.
+Despite the tiredness in the Voxon office today, with volumetric video now becoming more prominent, it did make us think a little about whether we could possibly be watching the 2022 World Cup on a Volumetric Display.
 Is it possible?
 Is it probable?

 We have written previously about how Intel is embracing ‘Volumetric Video’ but it’s not just Intel.
 As volumetric data capture technology improves, particularly for use in VR, the likelihood of being able to watch a game of soccer live on a volumetric display increases.